Low-maintenance landscaping doesn’t mean “no maintenance.”

 “I would still consider that low maintenance, and a great way to do a little maintenance while enjoying your garden area.
 Always weed when they are just popping through,” he says.

 If you wait, you may have them taking over and even reseeding to make more weeds.
-Early preventative maintenance is always going to help the most.
+Early preventive maintenance is always going to help the most.

 Before amending your soil with fertilizers and other additives, make sure to get the soil test.
 Why add too much or too little of soil amending?
 Both results may not meet what you are wanting.